Too many sellers have similar problems:

-- Flying a buyer and their team to customer site to allow them to experience what it's like to work with you, and to see your offering in action
+- Flying a buyer and their team to a customer site to allow them to experience what it's like to work with you and see your offering in action

 - Offering a money-back guarantee for a pilot project to prove to the buyer your solution will work

-- Creating an executive retreat where you bring together company leaders to brainstorm ways they can take advantage of new key trends in their industry
+- Creating an executive retreat where you bring together company leaders to brainstorm ways they can capitalize on new trends in their industry

-- Putting some or all of your fees contingent on achieving success milestones for the buyer
+- Making some or all of your fees contingent on achieving success milestones for the buyer

 - Partnering with a buyer in a new way to co-create value